 Managing bounces is not an insurmountable task, but it requires time (cf. monitoring), a good understanding of the error codes that come up and the implementation of a (well-oiled) mechanism to manage them.

-If you have any doubts or want to implement such mechanisms, please feel free to consult us 😉
+If you have any doubts, or if you'd like to set up such a system, don't hesitate to contact us 😉

 One Response